Minimal presentations of gln-web categories: Introduction

 Generalizing these ideas, Kuperberg \cite{Ku-spiders-rank-2} gave a diagrammatic description of $\text{U}_q(\mathfrak{sl}_3)$-$\mathbf{fdMod}_{\wedge}$, the full subcategory of finite-dimensional $\text{U}_q(\mathfrak{sl}_3)$-modules whose objects are finite tensor products of $\bigwedge_q^k\mathbb{C}_q^3$, the fundamental $\text{U}_q(\mathfrak{sl}_3)$-modules.
 As for the Temperley--Lieb case, taking the additive Karoubi closure of Kuperberg's web category describes the entire category $\text{U}_q(\mathfrak{sl}_3)$-$\mathbf{fdMod}$.

-Generalising Kuperberg's result to $\text{U}_q(\mathfrak{sl}_n)$-$\mathbf{fdMod}_{\wedge}$, was an open problem for quite a while, but some partial answers were known before.
-The question was then fully answered by Cautis, Kamnitzer, Morrison in \cite{CaKaMo-webs-skew-howe}.

-Similar questions were than addressed in many works, e.g. in \cite{RoTu-symmetric-howe} which studies symmetric powers instead of exterior powers.
+Generalising Kuperberg's result to $\text{U}_q(\mathfrak{sl}_n)$-$\mathbf{fdMod}_{\wedge}$ was an open problem for quite a while, but some partial answers were known before.
+The question was then fully answered by Cautis, Kamnitzer, and Morrison in \cite{CaKaMo-webs-skew-howe}.
+Similar questions were then addressed in many works, e.g. in \cite{RoTu-symmetric-howe}, which studies symmetric powers instead of exterior powers.